MicrosoftDocs/power-automate-docs/articles/process-advisor-security.md

 - Organization read permission on the User and User Settings tables (Business Management tab).

-- Organization read permission on the Entity, Field and Relationship tables (Customization tab).
+- Organization read permission on the Entity, Field, and Relationship tables (Customization tab).

-- User create, read, write, delete, append, append to, assign and share permissions on the Process table (Customization tab).
+- User permissions to create, read, write, delete, append, append to, assign, and share on the Process table (Customization tab).

-- User create, read, write, delete, append, append to, assign and share permissions on the PM Inferred Task, PM Recording and Workflow Binary tables (Custom Entities tab).
+- User permissions to create, read, write, delete, append, append to, assign, and share on the PM Inferred Task, PM Recording, and Workflow Binary tables (Custom Entities tab).

 ## Privacy